Umar 55 Ki Dil Bachpan Ka

 Umar 55 Ki Dil Bachpan Ka (translation: Age is 55 But Heart is Still Childish) a 1992 Bollywood crime-comedy-drama film, produced and directed by Ajay Mehra.
 The film features an ensemble cast of Kader Khan, Anupam Kher, Swapna Khanna, Gulshan Grover, Aruna Irani, Akshay Anand and Chandni Thakur.

 Plot

-Giving in to the demands of his children, namely: Govindram, Rohit, Aarti, and his daughter-in-law, Sunita, Dhaniram (Kader Khan) distributes his wealth between the four of them.
+Giving in to the demands of his children, namely: Govindram, Rohit, Aarti, and his daughter-in-law, Sunita, Dhaniram distributes his wealth between the four of them.
 Rohit prefers not to participate in this, and remains devoted to his dad.
 Greed overtakes Govind, Aarti and Govind's wife, and they become arrogant and ill-mannered.
-Even his daughter gets married without his consent to Shashi (Shashikiran).
-Dhaniram and his lawyer Batliwala (Anupam Kher) contact Dhaniram's twin brother Maniram, and together they get Dhaniram married to Priya (Swapna), who is much younger than Dhaniram.
+Even his daughter gets married without his consent to Shashi.
+Dhaniram and his lawyer Batliwala contact Dhaniram's twin brother Maniram, and together they get Dhaniram married to Priya, who is much younger than Dhaniram.
 Thus the beneficiary of Dhaniram's estate is now changed to Priya, and it remains to be seen whether this will affect Dhaniram, Maniram, Govind, Rohit, Aarti, Snita, Shashim and others.